IOES-Lab/ROS2_Jazzy_MacOS_Native_AppleSilicon/README.md

-# Install ROS2 Jazzy natively on Apple Silicon Macbooks
+# Install ROS-Gazebo(Jazzy-Harmonic) Framework natively on Apple Silicon Macbooks

 ## One-liner installation code (🍎 (Apple Silicon) + 🤖 = 🚀❤️🤩🎉🥳)
 - Copy and paste it on terminal